okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 This page provides reference documentation for:

-- JSON objects contained in the outbound request from Okta to your external service
+- JSON objects that are contained in the outbound request from Okta to your external service

-- JSON objects you can include in your response
+- JSON objects that you can include in your response

 This information is specific to the Token Inline Hook, one type of inline hook supported by Okta.